What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 </ul>
 ```

-Much better, but we can also improve it.
+Much better, but we can improve it even more.

 Have you noticed that we duplicate `GENDER_TYPE` in the name?
 It is not critical, but annoying 🙃.
 Also, if we needed some values, we would have to import each constant separately.